thegameofcode/nodejs-microservice-boilerplate/README.md

 # nodejs-microservice-boilerplate
-Boilerplater with basic code to start building a microservice including: restify, mongodb, rabbitmq, papertrail
+Boilerplater with basic code to start building a microservice based on restify

+Other basics:
+ * cucumber
+ * mocha
+ * mongodb
+ * rabbitmq
+ * papertrail